Watch Donald Trump's 5 Most Brazen Lies And Claims He Made On TV Today — Fact Check Of Trump Convo With Press

 — NBC News (@NBCNews) June 15, 2018

-While claiming that, “I hate the children being taken away,” Trump blamed his administration’s policy of separating children at the Mexico border from their parents — a policy which according to a CNN report has already resulted in 2,000 children being torn from their families and placed in detention facilities — on Democrats, calling it a “a Democratic law.”
+While claiming that, “I hate the children being taken away,” Trump blamed his administration’s policy of separating children at the Mexico border from their parents — a policy which, according to a CNN report, has already resulted in 2,000 children being torn from their families and placed in detention facilities — on Democrats, calling it a “a Democratic law.”

 Trump’s claim that Democrats are behind the family separation policy is false, according to numerous experts.